Quickstart

 Introduction

-The K-mer database (.kdb) is a file format, a minimal python module (kmerdb) and command-line utility (CLI) packaged together in a pip module, for accessing precomputed k-mers from sequencing data. .kdb views k-mer graph databases as a fundamental technology to look at biological sequence identities and abundances.
+The K-mer database profile kmerdb is a file format (.kdb) and command-line utility (CLI) for creating k-mer count vector profiles from sequencing data. kmerdb views k-mers and their De Bruijn graphs as fundamental tools for biological sequence abundances and sequence similarities.
 K-mer methods have been noted as fast and are used in areas from NGS quality control to phylogenomic investigations.

-.kdb is based on the block GNU-zip file (bgzf) standard.
-Each .kdb file has a header or metadata section, much like .bam files.
-It is essentially a tab-delimited format with the last column unstructured for k-mer specific metadata.
-Input files and total k-mer counts are stored in the metadata block at the top of the file
+kmerdb is based on the block GNU-zip file (bgzf) standard.
+Each .kdb file has a metadata header section, much like .bam files.
+It is essentially a tab-delimited format with a YAML header.
+Input file checksums, unique and total k-mer counts, and nullomer counts are stored in the metadata block at the top of the file.

 Please visit the Install page for details on installation.